The History of Radnor Gardens

-During the World War II, two nearby houses were bombed and later demolished.
-Their land was incorporated into the Gardens, extending them to the north.
-Radnor House was also destroyed by a bomb.
 Two eighteenth-century buildings belonging to the early properties remain in the Gardens: a bath house (or gazebo) and a summer house.
-There is also an old wall marking the boundary of the grounds of Radnor House
+There is also an old wall marking the boundary of the grounds of Radnor House.

 An information board near the main entrance to the Gardens gives more detail about their history.